Guest Blogger Ben on French School Exchange

 If the idea of living with a host family still unnerves you, consider this: great things were never accomplished inside people’s comfort zones.
 Having a few awkward moments is an inevitable part of any great travel experience abroad.
 Living with a host family while still in high school is truly a once-in-a-lifetime opportunity and one that I would gladly do all over again.

 If you truly want to get out and see the world, this is your chance.
 Go for it!
+Sign up for a homestay and school exchange program.
 You´ll be glad you did.

 Share